UPDATE: Chief Justice Cady remembered as kind, devoted to justice

 Chief Justice Cady died Nov.
 15 of a heart attack.
 He was 66.

-Cady was honored Wednesday with a public celebration of life at Drake University, from which he earned his bachelor’s and law degrees.
+Cady was honored Wednesday with a public celebration of life at Drake University, where he earned his bachelor’s and law degrees.
 An estimated 1,500 people attended the event, a Drake official said.

 “What words shared over a period of a few minutes can possibly capture the essence of a life so rich with purpose, meaning, accomplishment and impact,” said Mark Brownlee, a longtime friend of Cady’s.